gusti-syahputera/aplikasi-keuangan-keluarga/README.md

 In this project, I try to learn and use certain frameworks, tools, design patterns and best practices in software development.

 ## Methodology
-I use the test-driven development (TDD) to develop the software.
+I use [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) technique to develop the software.

 ## Technologies
 *  Platform: Java 8